National Maritime Museum Cornwall

 From story-telling and live demonstrations to make-and-takes and dressing up we're a museum that says 'climb aboard'.

-Check NMMC.CO.UK for dates, times and further information about the school holiday activities.
+Visit our website nmmc.co.uk for dates, times and more information about school holiday activities.

 Pay once, get in free all year!